Upward Arrow Icon - Navigation

 1. Review Technical Elements

-2. Alt Text: Check that all images and graphics have descriptive alt text, which is crucial for screen readers.
-For instance, instead of “blue whale,” use “a whale swimming under water.”
-Ensure that alt text provides context and meaning, especially for functional images such as buttons or icons.
+• Alt Text: Check whether every image and graphic has a descriptive alt text, which is essential for screen readers.
+For instance, instead of “blue whale,” you can have “a whale swimming underwater.”
+Besides, make sure that alt-text represents the context and even conveys the message, most importantly in the cases of functional images like buttons or icons.

-• Color Contrast: Check the color contrast between the text and background.
-ADA guidelines recommend a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text to ensure readability for those with visual impairments.
+• Color Contrast: Evaluate the color contrast between the text and background.
+ADA guidelines suggest a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text so that the text remains readable for visually impaired people.

-• Headings and Structure: Review the presentation’s headings and structure to ensure they are logical and hierarchical, making it easier for screen readers to interpret the content.
+• Headings and Structure: Go through the presentation’s headings and structure to make sure that they are logical and hierarchical, facilitating screen readers in interpreting the content.

 2. Conduct a Manual Review